-New Justice provides basic and specialized mediation skills training for Community Mediation Staff, Volunteers and Law Students.
-The basic Mediation Skills training program is 36 hours in length and consists of both didactic and experiential learning.
+New Justice Services provides basic and specialized mediation skills training for community mediation staff, volunteers and law students.
+The basic mediation skills training program is 36 hours in length and consists of both instruction and experiential learning.

-New Justice also offers specialized training in Custody -Visitation Mediation which is 16 hours in length and focuses on the particular dynamics of working with Family Court matters, and in Parent – Child Mediation which is 8 hours in length and focuses on the dynamics of mediating disputes between youth and their parents or guardians.
+New Justice Services also offers specialized training in custody – visitation mediation which is 16 hours in length and focuses on the dynamics of Family Court matters, and in parent – child mediation which is 8 hours in length and focuses on the dynamics of disputes between youth and their parents or guardians.

-New Justice is a New York State Certified Training site, with all trainings instructed by State Certified Community, Custody/Visitation and Parent - Child Skills Trainer, and Agency Lead Trainer, John W. McCullough.
+New Justice Services is a New York State Certified Mediation Training Site, with all trainings instructed by State Certified Community, Custody/Visitation and Parent - Child Skills Trainer, and Agency Lead Trainer, John W. McCullough.

 School Based Programs

-Based upon its expertise in Mediation Skills Training, New Justice Services has been offering training to In-School and Peer Mediation Programs since 1990.
-New Justice Trainers have assisted in establishing some 50 Peer Mediation programs in 6 counties throughout Central New York.
-This training has been provided to both students and staff at all grade levels, with the youngest students trained being 4th graders.
+Based upon its expertise in mediation skills training, New Justice Services has been offering training for in-school and peer mediation programs since 1990.
+New Justice Services trainers have assisted in establishing some fifty peer mediation programs in six counties throughout Central New York.
+This training has been provided to both students and staff at all grade levels, with the youngest students trained being fourth graders.
 The length of the training for school programs is based upon the age of the students.
-Elementary students receive 12 hours while High School Students receive 20-25 hours, depending upon the size of the school and the nature of the conflicts they are expected to address.
+Elementary students receive 12 hours while high school students receive 20-25 hours, depending upon the size of the school and the nature of the conflicts they are expected to address.

 School Based Trainer John W. McCullough